Last Updated on by Karl

 The course was exactly what I wanted.
 It delivered on every single one of its promises and I can genuinely say that I’ve mastered the basics of Photoshop.

-I can’t go into the same level of detail on every other course LinkedIn Learning has to offer, but if this is the quality of content that their premier instructors are publishing on the platform, then this is one hell of a great learning platform.
+I can’t go into the same level of detail on every individual course LinkedIn Learning has to offer, but if this is the quality of content that the premier LinkedIn Learning instructors are publishing on the platform, then this is one hell of a great online learning platform.

 How Much Does LinkedIn Learning Cost?